piotr-muzyka/aws-events-hound/README.md

 4. Creating or modifying a security group to allow public access

 Each of these actions should trigger an alert through your configured SNS topic.

+### Limitations
+- Security Group Ingress Rule Changes not fully implemented as per specification, lack of non-private IP range specific check
+- Requires manual deployment of IAM user for terraform code deployment,
+- Access key for IAM user has to be created and stored as a secret for use to deploy solution with GitHub Actions
+- Tested in us-east-1 AWS region only,
+- Tested on MacOS (15.3.1) only,

+### TODOs
+- covering security group ingress rule change use case fully,
+- use terratest to automate end to end testing,
+- fully cover code with tests,
+- update readme with more details on the deployment of terraform-deploy user along with the IAM policy,
+- follow least-privilege principle in IAM policy for terraform deploy user, limit scope to specific resources,